elasticio/aws-s3-component/README.md

 ### Get filenames
 Emit individually all filenames from S3 bucket.
 This action gets all names of files which are storing in S3 bucket with provided name.
 The filenames emits individually.

+**Notice**: if you provide bucket and folder (as example `eio-dev/inbound`), not only all names of files will  return but name of root folder (`inbound/') as well.

 #### List of Expected Config fields
  - **Default Bucket Name** - name of S3 bucket to read file from (by default, if `bucketName` is not provided in metadata);